slevithan/regex/README.md

 <details>
   <summary>👉 <b>Show more details</b></summary>

-- Only one definition group is allowed per regex, but it can contain any number of named groups.
+- **Quantity:** Only one definition group is allowed per regex, but it can contain any number of named groups (and those groups can appear in any order).
-- Apart from trailing whitespace and comments (allowed by implicit flag <kbd>x</kbd>), definition groups must appear at the end of their pattern.
+- **Placement:** Apart from trailing whitespace and comments (allowed by implicit flag <kbd>x</kbd>), definition groups must appear at the end of their pattern.
-- At the top level of definition groups, only named groups, whitespace, and comments are allowed.
+- **Contents:** At the top level of definition groups, only named groups, whitespace, and comments are allowed.
-- Within definition groups, all named groups must use unique names, and all are excluded from the `groups` object of resulting matches.
+- **Duplicate names:** All named groups within definition groups must use unique names.
-- The word `DEFINE` must appear in uppercase.
+- **Casing:** The word `DEFINE` must appear in uppercase.
 </details>

 ### Recursion